cloudmesh/cloudmesh-robot/robotcamp/grovepi.md

   			delay = period / 2     #calcuate the time for half of the wave
   			cycles = int(duration * pitch)   #the number of waves to produce is the duration times the frequency

-  			for i in range(cycles):    #start a loop from 0 to the variable “cycles” calculated above GPIO.output(self.buzzer_pin, True)   #set pin 18 to high time.sleep(delay)    #wait with pin 18 high GPIO.output(self.buzzer_pin, False)    #set pin 18 to low
+  			for i in range(cycles):    #start a loop from 0 to the variable cycles calculated above GPIO.output(self.buzzer_pin, True)   #set pin 18 to high time.sleep(delay)    #wait with pin 18 high GPIO.output(self.buzzer_pin, False)    #set pin 18 to low